ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](output_18_2.png)

-4. We can further analyze the spatial distribution of crimes over a period of past decade as a scatterplot .
+4. In the next step we analyze the spatial distribution of crimes over a period of past decade and display it as scatterplot .

 ```python
 idadf = IdaGeoDataFrame(idadb,'NYC_CRIME_DATA',indexer = 'OBJECTID',geometry = 'GEO_DATA')